Congregation Beit Simchat Torah

 Walton Arts Center

-shane j. kanter, consultant
+shane j. kanter, Senior consultant

 Shane counts Legos, Erector Sets and model trains as his earliest passions.
 Household appliances were subjected to impromptu dissections, and musical interests included all things percussive.
 We can only imagine his parents’ relief when he ventured off to college (University of Kansas, Master of Arts in Architecture – the childhood pursuits left their mark).
 While at Kansas, Shane discovered architectural acoustics in a lecture by the venerable and beloved Bob Coffeen, and he never looked back.
 By the time he graduated, he had already assisted Bob in real-world efforts such as the taming of a round, domed gymnasium, one of the more difficult geometries in the acoustical world.